bgamari/ghc-wiki-import/working-conventions/git/submodules.md

 git push
 ```

+### Validation hooks

 There are server-side validation hooks in place to make sure for non-`wip/` branches that `ghc.git` never points to non-existing commits.
-Also, as a safe-guard against accidental submodule reference updates, the string `submodule` must occur somewhere in commit messages of commits updating submodule references.
+Also, as a safe-guard against accidental submodule reference updates, the string `submodule` **\*must occur somewhere in commit messages of commits**\* updating submodule references.

+## Upstream repositories

 ## TODO